 - Lemon Juice: Adds a bright freshness to the sauce and enhances the strawberry flavor.

 - Cornstarch: Slightly thickens the sauce.
-Always mix the cornstarch with cold water before adding it to the strawberry sauce.
+Always mix the cornstarch with cold water before adding it to the sauce.
 Otherwise, you’ll end up with white lumps in the sauce.

 - Vanilla Extract: Vanilla extract and strawberries go so well together.